DB-121143/UDA-Bench/README.md

 - **Content**: Paper extracted attributes such as title, authors, baselines, and performance.
 - **Characteristics**: Dataset is crawled from Arxiv containing 200 research papers annotated with key attributes, including authors, baselines and their performance, the modalities of experimental datasets etc. In particular, some papers describe the performance of all baselines in the main text, while other papers only describe the best-performing baselines and leave other results in tables or figures, resulting in an analysis scenario with mixed-modal.

-### 🎨 Art Dataset
-- **Source**: WikiArt.org
-- **Content**: Artists and their artworks spanning from the 19th to 21st centuries
-- **Characteristics**: Multimodal dataset containing biographical information, artistic movements, representative works lists, and images of representative works

 ### 🏀 Player Dataset
 - **Source**: Wikipedia